Opium: Ancient use (pre-500 AD)

 Eventually, the Greco-Roman world began to accept opium for its medicinal qualities too.
 Helen of Sparta is said to have used the "nepenthes drug" which some authors believe to be a concoction containing opium.
 Within archaeological sites of ancient Sparta, there have been findings of pendants adorned with opium poppy capsules, affirming this belief.
 In the third century BCE, Theophrastus refers to it and discusses the process of obtaining the sap through crushing it, as the process of incising the poppy was lost until 40 CE.
 The process was relearned by Scribonius Largus, physician to the Emperor Claudius, who writes about the process of obtaining opium.
 Both of these authors note that opium induced sleep and numbed pain, disregarding its effects on the brain.
-However, other writings regard it effects on the mind to be important, such as those from Diagoras of Melos and Erasistratus, who believed that addiction to opium would harm the brain and body, urging others to not use it at all.
+However, other writings regard its effects on the mind to be important, such as those from Diagoras of Melos and Erasistratus, who believed that addiction to opium would harm the brain and body, urging others to not use it at all.
 Hippocrates believed that opium was a natural remedy that could cure certain ailments, but also advocated for its use sparingly.
 Additionally, certain ancient writers also believed poppy to be an important spice.
 Both Cato and Plauto wrote about its use as a spice, with archaeological evidence from seed cakes being found in ancient Roman farmhouses supporting these claims.

 The Greek gods Hypnos (Sleep), Nyx (Night), and Thanatos (Death) were depicted wreathed in poppies or holding them.
 Poppies also frequently adorned statues of Apollo, Asclepius, Pluto, Demeter, Aphrodite, Kybele and Isis, symbolizing nocturnal oblivion.